-Fifth: Wind speed Wind speed usually mean the movement of air in an outside environment.
-The wind speed are commonly measured by following a.Anemometer Anemometer is a device for measuring wind speed, and is a common weather station instrument.
+Fifth: Wind speed

+Wind speed usually mean, movement of air in an outside environment.
+The wind speed are commonly measured by the following a.Anemometer

+Anemometer is a device for measuring wind speed, and is a common weather station instrument.
 The term is derived from the Greek word anemos, meaning wind, and is used to describe any airspeed measurement instrument used in meteorology or aerodynamics.
 The first known description of an anemometer was presented around 1450.
-Anemometers can be divided into two classes: those that measure the wind's speed, and those that measure the wind's pressure; but as there is a close connection between the pressure and the speed, an anemometer designed for one will give information about both. ✓ Cup anemometers A simple type of anemometer consisted of four hemispherical cups each mounted on one end of four horizontal arms, which in turn were mounted at equal angles to each other on a vertical shaft.
-The air flow past the cups in any horizontal direction turned the cups in a manner that was proportional to the wind speed.
-Therefore, counting the turns of the cups over a set time period produced the average wind speed for a wide range of speeds.
+Anemometers can be divided into two classes: those that measure the wind's speed, and those that measure the wind's pressure; but because of close relationship between the pressure and the speed, some anemometers designed for one will give information about both.

+✓ Cup anemometers

+A simple type of anemometer consisted of four hemispherical cups each mounted on one end of four horizontal arms, which in turn were mounted at equal angles to each other on a vertical shaft.
+The air flow pass the cups in any horizontal direction turned the cups in a way that was proportional to the wind speed.
+Therefore, counting the turns of the cups over a set time period produced the average wind speed.
 On an anemometer with four cups it is easy to see that since the cups are arranged symmetrically on the end of the arms, the wind always has the hollow of one cup presented to it and is blowing on the back of the cup on the opposite end of the cross.

-Lab.4 Other instruments and devices are used in ecology for different purpose 1.
-Van Dorn water sampler The horizontal water sampler is intended for taking water samples near the bottom in lakes, streams, or in stratified water bodies.
+Other instruments and devices are used in ecology for different purpose

+1. Van Dorn water sampler

+The horizontal water sampler is intended for taking water samples near the bottom in lakes, streams, or in stratified water bodies.
 The water sampler is based on the Van Dorn design.
-The sampler is made of sturdy transparent PVC(plastics) and has a double releaser, activated by a drop messenger.
+The sampler is made of sturdy transparent PVC (plastics) and has a double releaser, activated by a drop messenger.

-2. Ekman Bottom Grab Samplers The Ekman Bottom Grab sampler is designed for sampling in soft bottomed lakes and rivers composed of muck, mud or fine peat.
+2. Ekman Bottom Grab Samplers

+The Ekman Bottom Grab sampler is designed for sampling in soft bottomed lakes and rivers composed of clay, mud or fine peat.
 As the sampler is lowered, two hinged upper lids swing open to let water pass through and close upon retrieval preventing sample washout.
-When the sampler reaches the bottom, a messenger is sent down the line tripping the overlapping spring-loaded scoops (scoops overlap to reduce sample loss).
+When the sampler reaches the bottom, a messenger is sent down the line tripping the loaded scoops (Scoops overlap to reduce sample loss).